Build a URL Shortener with Nitro on Cloudflare Pages

 })

-Then, we get the request URL using the getRequestURL function from h3.
+We retrieve the request URL using the getRequestURL function from h3.

 KV Storage